carnate-tech/aws-14weeks-challenge/Week1/read.md

 1. IaaS ( Infrastrure as a Service): It offers compute and storage services.
 2. PaaS ( Platform as a Service) : It offers a develop-and-deploy environment to build cloud apps.
 3. SaaS ( Software as a Service) : It delivers apps as services.

+There are 3 different cloud computing deployment models available i.e public cloud, private cloud, and hybrid cloud.

+**`Public Cloud:`**
+Public clouds are run by third-party cloud service providers.
+They offer compute, storage, and network resources over the internet, enabling companies to access shared on-demand resources based on their unique requirements and business goals.
+The main 3 public cloud providers are AWS, Google, GCP

+**`Private Cloud:`**
+Private clouds are built, managed, and owned by a single organization and privately hosted in their own data centers, commonly known as “on-premises” or “on-prem.”
+They provide greater control, security, and management of data while still enabling internal users to benefit from a shared pool of compute, storage, and network resources.

+**`Hybrid Cloud:`**
+Hybrid clouds combine public and private cloud models, allowing companies to leverage public cloud services and maintain the security and compliance  capabilities commonly found in private cloud architectures.